TVP3 Katowice

 TVP3 Katowice a.k.a.
 TV Katowice also Television Katowice is one of the regional branches of the TVP, Poland's public television broadcaster.
-It serves the entire Silesian Voivodeship with particular dedication to the Upper Silesian Metropolis and greater Silesian metropolitan area.
+It serves the entire Silesian Voivodeship with particular dedication to the Metropolis GZM and Katowice metropolitan area.

+History

+Telewizja Katowice opened on 3 December 1957 at 4pm, covering much of southern Poland, as well as parts of Czechoslovakia via overspill.

+The channel was one of the nine regional TVP3 stations that converted to high definition on 15 December 2023.
+As an effect of the 2023 Polish public media crisis, TVP3 Katowice was suspended on 20 December 2023, being replaced by TVP2 in the interim; the station restarted on 26 December.

 Languages

 Generally, broadcasts are conducted in Polish.
 Some broadcasts are conducted in the Silesian language (example U nos w Bytkowie, Patefon ujka Ericha, Holy War) and some in German (example Schlesien Journal).

 Broadcast area

 Broadcast area: generally Upper Silesia - mainly Silesian Voivodeship and Opole Voivodeship, furthermore small part (about 1/4) of Lesser Poland Voivodeship, very small part of Łódź Voivodeship and Świętokrzyskie Voivodeship in Poland, and also very small part of Moravian-Silesian Region in Czech Republic and very small part of Slovakia (north-western part of Žilina Region).